Rostyslav-Coder/Evowill_test/README.md

 # Bored API Wrapper and Database.
 This program uses a Bored API wrapper and a database class to get a random activity and save it in a database.
+There are two versions of the program, with and without the Requests library.

 ## Installation
 1. Make sure you have Python and pip installed on your computer.
 You can check this by opening a command prompt and entering `python --version` and `pip --version`.
 If you do not have Python and pip installed, you can download them from the official Python website.